andymac-2/haskell-docs/docs/book/start.md

 For most ordinary calculations, `Int` is preferred.
 Although `Integer` can express larger or smaller numbers, it is also considerably slower.
 For those using stack or GHC, the complete list of numeric types can be found in the documentation for `Prelude` in the `base` package.

 Lists are a type of collection of something.
 A list of `Int` is denoted as `[Int]`, so when we write `numbers :: [Int]` we say that `numbers` is a list of `Int`.
 When we write a list, we write it as several values seperated by commas, and surrounded by square brackets. in our example our list is `[0, 1, 2, 3, 4, 5, 6, 7, 8, 9]`

+`makeEven` is our first user defined function we have encountered so far.

 TODO